 Getting Lost In Italy’s Food Markets

 Italy surely has some of the best food markets in the world.
 Tables piled high with local vegetables.
-Formaggerias slice great hunks of parmesan.
-Salumerias thinly slice prosciutto and salamis.
-They are the beating heart of all Italian cities, towns and villages and a brilliant way to immerse yourself in local food culture.
+Formaggerias and their great hunks of parmesan.
+Salumerias thinly slicing prosciutto and salamis.
+They are the beating heart of all Italian cities, towns, and villages and a brilliant way to immerse yourself in local food culture.
 Find one, buy your ingredients and create a picnic of gastronomic heights.
-A Tuscan market tour and cooking class could be a good place to start your Italian market adventures.
+A Roman market tour and cooking class could be a good place to start your Italian market adventures.
 Another highlight would be exploring the Tuscan cuisine on our Tuscan Market and Cooking Class.

 Italian Food Is About Simplicity And Quality

 Italy worships the quality of its ingredients like nowhere else.
 A country where family feuds can happen over the type of barrels used in the family winery – Italy will always be synonymous with great quality food.
 If you’re planning to indulge in a Food Travel Italy tour, we have you covered when it comes to hotels, things to do and insider tips.
 And if you love wine as much as food, our wine travel guide has some great advice on how to handle Italian wine like a pro.
 But for the foodie who wants to eat their way through Italy, our 13-Day Italy Food & Wine Journey is the ultimate experience.